webong/cashier-paystack/README.md

 Cashier provides an expressive, fluent interface to Paystack's subscription invoicing services.

 ## Composer
-First, add the Cashier package for Paystackk to your dependencies:
+First, add the Cashier package for Paystack to your dependencies:

 `composer require wisdomantoni/cashier-paystack`